 Reaper is a very palatable variety, with fine stems which are less stalky than traditional red clovers and is low in oestrogen levels.
 It has good disease resistance and strong persistence.

 Amigain is the latest generation red clover bred for increased persistence and performance in permanent pastures, high performance short-term pastures, silage mixes and pure sward red clover stands.
 In a pasture mixture, Amigain provides spring, summer and autumn productivity ideal for increased animal performance, enhancing pasture management and fixing nitrogen.
-As a specialist multi-year crop, Amigain provides high quality feed ideal for liveweight gain and/or improved condition scores of priority stock classes in sheep and deer systems.

 A general-purpose spring producer mainly suited to hay production, USA Red has high oestrogen levels and persists only for 1–2 years.
 Demonstrating an upright growth habit, it is broadly adaptable to most conditions as an annual clover, though generally requires highly fertile deep soils.